 Use this medication only for the condition for which it was prescribed or a condition that is listed on the product package.
 Do not use it for longer than directed by the product package or your doctor.

-Tell your doctor if your condition persists or worsens after 7 days or if you think you may have a serious medical problem.
+Tell your doctor if your condition lasts or gets worse after 7 days or if you think you may have a serious medical problem.

 Have you ever purchased Anti-Itch (Hydrocortisone) 1 % Topical Cream?